AZ-X/pique/README.md

 I caught up with a quote in that issue 'the best option is to change these, and you already found how to do it :)'

-Since than I patched my own version since the author encouraged these alternative changes
+Since then I patched my own version since the author encouraged these alternative changes

 I don't want to rewrite everything, it's boring